Spencer Shrader converts from 45 yards after penalty on 60-yard miss and Colts beat Broncos 29-28

 Trailing by two with 3:15 left, the Colts played conservatively on their final drive, with Jonathan Taylor running the ball seven times and Daniel Jones throwing only one pass.
 Those plays netted 26 yards and set up Shrader’s attempt from the Colts logo at midfield that missed short and right.

-But Dondrea Tillman was flagged for leverage — using a teammate to vault himself into the air to try to block the kick.
+But Dondrea Tillman was flagged for leverage — using another player to vault himself into the air to try to block the kick.
 Broncos coach Sean Payton didn't quibble with the call after the game.

 Shrader has made all nine of his field-goal attempts this season, including five on Sunday.